Skip to main content

 What does my business need to do?

-So if Skype for Business Online is going away in 2021, what does your business need to do?
-First, decide which platform you’re going to migrate to.
+All you needed to do was decide which platform to migrate to.
 Microsoft has made it fairly easy to migrate to Teams (they have helper software and everything), but based on your needs you may want to move to a different platform.

 Once you’ve decided which platform you’re migrating to, put a plan in place with a timeline and what steps you need to take to complete that migration.
 This will get your organization thinking about the steps you need to take in order to prevent downtime during the migration.
 That plan should include change management considerations as well as what features and functionality you need to move over, or move to, in your new platform.